Why Hire a Doula?

 Maybe you're sure you want a doula, maybe not.
 Or maybe one of you is sure, and the other partner is not.
 Or maybe both of you aren't sure...

 For the birth of my first child, my husband and I couldn't decide whether or not we wanted to hire a doula.
 We were worried about finding the right person.
 And then we wondered that even if we found the right person, would it be too crowded with a doula?
 Would we feel inhibited, or watched, or judged?
 And what about the cost, we wondered, would it be worth it?
-As it turned out, hiring a doula was one of the best decisions we made regarding the birth of both of my sons.
-My doula provided helpful tips during labor, coached me during contractions to control my breath, helped us know when to call the midwife, and was an excellent helper after birth, holding the baby during my immediate postpartum care so that my husband and midwife could focus on my care, making food for my husband and I, running an errand, and overall keeping everything together so that we could focus our energy on me and the baby.
+As it turned out, hiring a doula was one of the best decisions we made regarding the births of both of my sons.
+My doula provided helpful tips during labor, coached me during contractions to control my breath, helped us know when to call the midwife, and was an excellent helper after birth, holding the baby during my immediate postpartum care so that my husband and midwife could focus on my care, literally holding my hand when I needed it, making food for my husband and I, running an errand, taking photos, keeping things tidy and organized, and overall keeping everything together so that we could focus our energy on me and the baby.

 That's my anecdotal evidence for you.
 I recommend asking around from friends and other trusted women who gave birth, and find out whether or not they used a doula and why.
 Doulas are an Evidence-Based practice, and in the words of John H. Kennel, MD, "If doulas were a drug, it would be unethical not use it."

 • 28% less likely to have a cesarean section